oneapi-src/oneDNN/src/gpu/generic/sycl/README.md

 ## Inner Product

-The implementation supports the forward direction only.
+The implementation supports both forward and backward directions.

 * Supported formats: All plain formats are supported.
-* Supported data types: All possible data combinations listed in the oneDNN specification are supported.
+* Supported data types: All possible data combinations as listed in the specification are supported.
-* Supported post-ops: All the post operations as mentioned in the specification are supported.
+* Supported post-ops: All post-ops mentioned in the specification are supported.
+Note: The backward pass does not support post-ops.
+You should not use post-ops in the forward pass during training.

 ## Layer Normalization